 mentioned.
 Try these words in google: histamine site:raysahelian.com

-Q. i recently bought a book called 'The complete
+I recently bought a book called 'The complete

-wong, m.d., consulting editor.
+Wong, m.d., consulting editor.
 In it concerning impotence it said some over-the

 counter antihistamines and decongestants can cause temporary impotence, but can